Energy estimation

 Overview

 The EnergyEstimator evaluates the expectation value of a QubitHamiltonian with respect to a given quantum circuit that loads a wavefunction onto qubits.
-It takes a Circuit object with target qubit Hamiltonians and automatically generates the corresponding measurement circuits.
+It takes a Circuit object and a target qubit Hamiltonian and automatically generates the corresponding measurement circuits.
 These circuits are executed on a selected backend simulator with the user-specified number of shots, and the resulting bitstring statistics are used to calculate per-term expectation values and the total energy.

 The algorithm supports: